link0ff/link0ff.github.io/en/music/modern.md

 This list was created to help ensure you don't miss any impactful songs from the past.

-You can click on the song name to play it in the left sidebar.
+You can click on any song title to play it in the left sidebar.